 Collecting the MODERN MOVEMENT - an eclectic journey across a revolutionary period

-Our chosen period 1860-1960 followed closely upon the centenary of the first industrial revolution; that unique turning point in western civilisation that brought unprecedented change to our ways of thinking, living and behaving.
+Our chosen period 1860-1960 followed closely upon the centenary of the first industrial revolution; that unique turning point in western civilisation that brought unprecedented change to our ways of being.

-Our period's early phase was no doubt one of excitement and hope.
-The ongoing revolutionary mood intensified and new ideas stirred unrest, overturned beliefs and uprooted patterns.
-However, soon the world would spiral into confusion, as new mindsets and sober pragmatism forced tabula rasa onto a shattered past.
+The period's early phase was no doubt one of excitement and hope.
+The revolutionary mood intensified and new ideas stirred unrest, overturned beliefs and uprooted patterns.
+But soon aspirations would spiral into confusion, and new mindsets and sober pragmatism would force tabula rasa onto a world already shattered by war.

-Throughout those changing times the visual arts never stopped pushing boundaries.
+Throughout those turbulent times the visual arts never stopped pushing boundaries.
 Early tentatives to depart from conventional imagery, from documentary and idealism, matured and morphed into unabashed artistic licence.
-The steady evolution towards the abstract and the conceptual was inevitable, albeit seldom linear...
+A steady evolution towards the abstract and the conceptual seemed inevitable, albeit seldom linear...

-From Turner's avant la lettre impressionism to Fontana's spatialism, the covered distance became large and once beyond, the outcome certain.
+From Turner's late avant-la-lettre impressionism to Fontana's spatialism, the leap was large and once beyond, the outcome certain.
 Lack of formal artistic training, denigration of classical aesthetics, inadequacy of contextualisation, banality of materials, haphazard execution... all contributed to an ultimate post-war art where the mantra became novelty for novelty's sake, and anything goes.

-The final and most emancipated phase of the modern movement got its energy from the heightened creative challenge coming from a still universally shared medium, spatially limited and practically exhausted as to expressiveness and subject matter.
+The final and most emancipated phase of the modern movement got energized by the heightened creative challenge coming from an universally shared medium, spatially limited and practically exhausted as to expressiveness and subject matter.
 In ultimately abandoning the flat, two-dimensional surface and the familiar rectangular framework, the critical rein loosened and modern painting vanished in the upheaval of the 1970's.
 Art's rising conceptualism brought not only a natural end to the modern era, but also to three centuries of easel painting.

 The modern movement in painting is a closed chapter.
-While it lasted, it grew into a vast panoply of images bearing witness to the forces that transformed the world, obscured the past and shaped our present.
-Collecting the pictorial legacy of the period 1860-1960 is exploring a remarkable richness in personal take on that "limited rectangle"; that familiar form so fittingly seen as a "window to the soul", curiously and simultaneously allowing for both outward and inward vision.
+While it lasted, it grew into a vast panoply of images, each bearing witness to the forces that transformed the world, obscured the past and shaped our present.
+Collecting the pictorial legacy of the period 1860-1960 is exploring a remarkable richness in personal take on that "rectangle"; that familiar form so fittingly seen as a "window to the soul", curiously and simultaneously allowing for both outward and inward vision.

 Kazimir Malevich* Black Square (1915)